NovaUNL/Supernova/docs/clip.rst

 CLIP
 ====
 | The clip app is a wrapper around CLIPy models.
-| It does nothing by itself other than giving Kleep the freedom to access the database directly.
+| It does nothing by itself other than giving Supernova the freedom to access the database directly.

 models